ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 ### Odds & Odds Ratios

 [Odds](https://en.wikipedia.org/wiki/Odds) are defined as the ratio of a probability to its complement,

 $$\text{Odds}(x)=\frac{p}{1-p}$$

 While this might seem cumbersome initially, their interpretation is actually quite intuitive.
 One area where odds are used frequently is in gambling, where the payout of a bet is proportional to the odds of that bet succeeding.
 For example, if a horse has a 40% chance of winning a race, the odds are,

 $$p=\frac{2}{5}\mapsto \text{Odds}(p)=\frac{2}{3}$$

 If you win, you would make €300 on a €200 stake.

 When comparing ratios, however, the odds and odds ratio has another appealing property.
 Namely, probability complements give odds reciprocals.

 Consider the same problem as before, where a model increases its accuracy score from $0.9$ to $0.99$.
 Expressed as odds, an accuracy of $0.9$ and its complement are,

 $$
 \begin{align*}
     \text{Odds}(0.9)&=\frac{0.9}{0.1}=9 \\
     \text{Odds}(1-0.9)&=\frac{0.1}{0.9}=\frac{1}{9}
 \end{align*}
 $$

 Shifting our perspective now gives a clear relationship between the two situations.

 The canonical method for comparing two odds is the odds ratio.
 It is defined as,

 $$\text{OR}(r_1, r_2)=\frac{\text{Odds}(r_2)}{\text{Odds}(r_1)}=\frac{p_1(1-p_2)}{p_2(1-p_1)}$$

 Notice how the same property holds.
 If we let $r_2=0.99$ and $r_1=0.90$ be the system ratios, the odds ratios we get are:

 $$\text{OR}(r_1, r_2)=\frac{99}{9}=11,\quad \text{OR}(\bar{r_1}, \bar{r_2})=\frac{1/99}{1/9}=\frac{9}{99}=\frac{1}{11}$$

 Finally, to retrieve the desired relationship of $\Delta(p_1, p_2)=-\Delta(1-p_1,1-p_2)$, we just throw some logarithms at it,

 $$\log \text{OR}(0.9, 0.99)=\log11, \quad\log\text{OR}(0.1, 0.01)=\log\frac{1}{11}=-\log11$$

 *Et voilà*, the only thing hat changes when we shift perspective from a ratio to its complement, is that we add a minus sign in front.
 Purely based on this property, the **log odds ratio** is the ratio differencing function we want.

 ### Log Odds Ratios

 This comes at a price though.
 Any hope for a nicely intuitive metric went out the window as soon as we went to an odds ratio, and adding a logarithm only makes it worse.
 Odds are already a ratio of ratios, so the log odds ratio is a logarithm of a ratio of ratios of ratios???

-The log odds ratio is a good choice if you care about correctness, but indeed less so if you care about interpretability.
+The log odds ratio is a good choice if you care about correctness, but less so if you care about interpretability.
 Newspaper headlines sometimes state things like “dog owners are twice as likely to get into car accidents”.
 These are usually statements about odds ratios, and can be used to 'lie' with otherwise sound statistics.
 For example, for a probability of 1 in a million (1e-6) to 2 in a million (2e-6), the odds ratio is $2$ (pretty large).
 While this is factually correct, it is also practically meaningless.

+For machine learning practitioners, however, there is a simpler intuition.
+Log-odds are the output of a neural network classifier, before softmax normalization: i.e., the logits.

-So why use the (log) odds ratio?
+But why use the (log) odds ratio?
 Simply because it has [plenty of other properties that make statistical inference very easy](https://stats.stackexchange.com/a/452844).

 1. The log odds ratio has access to the entire real line, and can take any value in $[-\infty, \infty]$
 2. The variance of the log odds distribution does **not** depend on the mean[^1]